microsoft/FluidFramework/README.md

 There are many ways to [contribute](https://github.com/microsoft/FluidFramework/blob/master/CONTRIBUTING.md) to Fluid.

+* Participate in Q&A on [StackOverflow](https://stackoverflow.com/questions/tagged/fluidframework)
 * [Submit bugs](https://github.com/microsoft/FluidFramework/issues) and help us verify fixes as they are checked in.
 * Review the [source code changes](https://github.com/microsoft/FluidFramework/pulls).
 * [Contribute bug fixes](https://github.com/microsoft/FluidFramework/blob/master/CONTRIBUTING.md).

+Detailed instructions for working in the repo can be found in the [Wiki](https://github.com/microsoft/FluidFramework/wiki).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com)